dwrolvink/Linux/CentOS/Ansible/ansible_windows_authentication.md

 The certificate will be added under LocalMachine/TrustedPeople.

 ### (Windows) Map certificate to user
-> The Ansible documentation points to the wrong cert folder!
 ```powershell
 $username = "Administrator"
 $password = ConvertTo-SecureString -String "Guac-doge42!" -AsPlainText -Force